 When recognition of interest income on a cash basis is appropriate, it should be handled in accordance with generally accepted accounting principles.
-One acceptable accounting practice involves allocating contractual interest payments among interest income, reduction of the recorded investment in, or the amortized cost basis of, the asset, as applicable, and recovery of prior charge-offs.
+One acceptable accounting practice involves allocating contractual interest payments among interest income, reduction of the amortized cost basis of the asset and recovery of prior charge-offs.
 If this method is used, the amount of income that is recognized would be equal to that which would have been accrued on the asset's remaining recorded investment at the contractual rate.
-A bank may also choose to account for the contractual interest in its entirety either as income, reduction of the recorded investment in, or the amortized cost basis of, the asset, as applicable, or recovery of prior charge-offs, depending on the condition of the asset, consistent with its accounting policies for other financial reporting purposes.
+A bank may also choose to account for the contractual interest in its entirety either as income, reduction of the amortized cost basis of the asset or recovery of prior charge-offs, depending on the condition of the asset, consistent with its accounting policies for other financial reporting purposes.

 Restoration to accrual status - As a general rule, a nonaccrual asset may be restored to accrual status when (1) none of its principal and interest is due and unpaid, and the bank expects repayment of the remaining contractual principal and interest, or (2) when it otherwise becomes well secured and in the process of collection.
-If any interest payments received while the asset was in nonaccrual status were applied to reduce the recorded investment in, or the amortized cost basis of, the asset, as applicable, as discussed in the preceding section of this entry, the application of these payments to the asset's recorded investment or amortized cost basis, as applicable, should not be reversed (and interest income should not be credited) when the asset is returned to accrual status.
+If any interest payments received while the asset was in nonaccrual status were applied to reduce the amortized cost basis of the asset, as discussed in the preceding section of this entry, the application of these payments to the asset's amortized cost basis should not be reversed (and interest income should not be credited) when the asset is returned to accrual status.